- Aboriginal infant mortality rate compared to other Australians. 80% die under the age of one.

 - Rate at which Aboriginal people are hospitalised compared to non-Indigenous people.

-- Number of Indigenous doctors practicing in Australia, compared to 60,000 non-Aboriginal doctors.
+- Number of Indigenous doctors practising in Australia, compared to 60,000 non-Aboriginal doctors.

 - Number of Indigenous homes having functioning water, waste, cooking and cleaning facilities (of 4,000 Indigenous homes surveyed during 1998-1999 in the Northern Territory).

-- Times an Indigenous youth aged 15 to 24 is more likely to have sexually transmitted infections .
+- Times higher: The likelihood that an Aboriginal youth aged 15 to 24 as a sexually transmitted infection, compared to non-Aboriginal youth.

 - Percentage Aboriginal people are more likely to die from all cancer types than non-Indigenous people .
 Cancer is the second leading cause of death for Aboriginal people.

 - Times higher: The probability of sexually transmitted Chlamydia in Aboriginal communities, compared to other communities.

 - Percentage of Aboriginal children in the NT who had some decayed, missing or filled teeth.
 Average waiting time between referral and receipt of service: just over 14 months.

 - Percentage of Aboriginal people in 2018–19 who had at least one chronic condition that posed a significant health problem; rate in 2012–13: 40%.